Music video: 1974–1980

-The same year, the New Zealand group Split Enz had major success with the single "I Got You" and the album True Colours, and later that year they produced a complete set of promo clips for each song on the album (directed by their percussionist, Noel Crombie) and to market these on videocassette.
+The same year, New Zealander group Split Enz had major success with the single "I Got You" and the album True Colours, and later that year they produced a complete set of promo clips for each song on the album (directed by their percussionist, Noel Crombie) and to market these on videocassette.
 This was followed a year later by the video album, The Completion Backward Principle by The Tubes, directed by the group's keyboard player, Michael Cotten, which included two videos directed by Russell Mulcahy ("Talk to Ya Later" and "Don't Want to Wait Anymore").
 Among the first music videos were clips produced by ex-Monkee Michael Nesmith, who started making short musical films for Saturday Night Live.
 In 1981, he released Elephant Parts, the first winner of a Grammy for music video, directed by William Dear.
-Billboard credits the independently produced Video Concert Hall as being the first with nationwide video music programming on American television.

 1981–1991: Music videos go mainstream

-In 1981, the U.S. video channel MTV launched, airing "Video Killed the Radio Star" by The Buggles and beginning an era of 24-hour-a-day music on television.
+In 1981, the American video channel MTV launched, airing "Video Killed the Radio Star" by The Buggles and beginning an era of 24/7 music on television.
 With this new outlet for material, the music video would, by the mid-1980s, grow to play a central role in popular music marketing.
 Many important acts of this period, most notably Michael Jackson, Adam and the Ants, Duran Duran and Madonna, owed a great deal of their success to the skillful construction and seductive appeal of their videos.

 Two key innovations in the development of the modern music video were the development of relatively inexpensive and easy-to-use video recording and editing equipment, and the development of visual effects created with techniques such as image compositing.
 The advent of high-quality color videotape recorders and portable video cameras coincided with the DIY ethos of the new wave era, enabling many pop acts to produce promotional videos quickly and cheaply, in comparison to the relatively high costs of using film.
 However, as the genre developed, music video directors increasingly turned to 35mm film as the preferred medium, while others mixed film and video.

 During the 1980s, music videos had become de rigueur for most recording artists.
-The phenomenon was famously parodied by BBC television comedy program Not The Nine O'Clock News who produced a spoof music video "Nice Video, Shame About The Song" (the title was a spoof of a recent pop hit "Nice Legs, Shame About Her Face").
+The phenomenon was famously parodied by BBC television comedy program Not The Nine O'Clock News who produced a spoof music video "Nice Video, Shame About the Song" (the title was a spoof of a recent pop hit "Nice Legs, Shame About Her Face").